micro222/chatbot/README.md

 * Editor: Code::Blocks
 * Compiler: GCC
 * Platform: Raspberry Pi with Raspian and Windows

-## What I need help with
-* Clearer and more complete documentation
-* Getting it to understand more sentences
-* Clearer code
-* The various issues in the issue list
-* Ideas in general

-See "Issues" for a list of things that need to be worked on.

 ## Long term goals
 * Will form opinions of the people it talks to